Jacob sheep: History

 The origins of the Jacob are not known.
 It has been bred in the British Isles for several hundred years.
 Sheep of this kind, little different from the modern breed, were shown in paintings from about 1760 at Tabley House in Cheshire, and – by George Stubbs – at Wentworth Woodhouse in Yorkshire.

 In the de Tabley family, the tradition was that the piebald sheep had come ashore in Ireland from a wrecked ship of the Spanish Armada in 1588, and been brought to England by Sir John Byrne on his marriage.

-Among the many accounts of ancient breeds of piebald sheep is the story of Jacob from the Book of Genesis (Genesis 30:31-43).
+Among the many accounts of ancient breeds of piebald sheep is the story of Jacob from the Book of Genesis (Genesis 30:31–43).
 Jacob took every speckled and spotted sheep from his father-in-law's (Laban's) flock and bred them.
-Due to the resemblance to the animal described in Genesis, the Jacob sheep was named for the Biblical figure of Jacob sometime in the 20th century.
+Due to the resemblance to the animal described in Genesis, the Jacob sheep was named for the Biblical figure of Jacob sometime in the twentieth century.

 In 2009, a study which used endogenous retrovirus markers to investigate the history of sheep domestication found the Jacob to be more closely linked to sheep from Africa and South-west Asia than to other British breeds, though all domestic breeds can be traced back to an origin in the Fertile Crescent.

 Some believe that the modern breed is actually the same one mentioned in the Bible (although there is little genetic evidence) having accompanied the westward expansion of human civilisation through Northern Africa, Sicily, Spain and eventually England.
 Elisha Gootwine, a sheep expert at the Israeli Agriculture Ministry, says that the resemblance of a British breed to the Bible story is a coincidence, that the breed was not indigenous to ancient Israel, and that "Jacob Sheep are related to Jacob the same as the American Indians are related to India".

 The Jacob was referred to as the "Spanish sheep" for much of its early recorded history.
-It has been bred in England for at least 350 years, and spotted sheep were widespread in England by the mid-18th century.
+It has been bred in England for at least 350 years, and spotted sheep were widespread in England by the mid–eighteenth century.
 The British landed gentry used Jacob as ornamental sheep on their estates and kept importing the sheep which probably kept the breed extant.

 A breed society, the Jacob Sheep Society, was formed in July 1969.
 Mary Cavendish, dowager Duchess of Devonshire, who had a flock of Jacob sheep at Chatsworth House in Derbyshire, was the first president of the society.
 From 1972 onwards, the society published a flock book.

-Jacobs were first exported to North America in the early 20th century.
+Jacobs were first exported to North America in the early twentieth century.
 Some individuals acquired them from zoos in the 1960s and 1970s, but the breed remained rare in America until the 1980s; registration began in 1985.
 The first North American association for the breed, the Jacob Sheep Breeders Association, was established in 1988.
 The Jacob was introduced to Israel in 2016, when a small flock of about 120 head was shipped there from Canada by a couple who believed the breed is the same one mentioned in Genesis.